Applicable Law from a German Perspective

 Issuance of the Certificate of Inheritance or Certificate of Executorship

-If no interested parties objects within the prescribed period and the court is convinced that the applicant has the right to receive the requested certificate, the court issues the certificate after payment of the court fees.
+If no interested party objects within the prescribed period and the court is convinced that the applicant has the right to receive the requested certificate, the court issues the certificate after payment of the court fees.

 Settling the Estate in Germany